Please click here to share your news. Have a photo to share? Send it our way!

 Celeste Groff (MDiv'13) is now interim director of spiritual care for the Gilead Ministry of Hyde Park Union Church at Jackson Park Hospital.

-Daniel Bannoura (AM'13) is now at the Bethlehem Study Center in Beit Sahour, The West Bank, Israel.
+Daniel Bannoura (MA'13) is now at the Bethlehem Study Center in Beit Sahour, The West Bank, Israel.

-Ryan Brizendine (AM'13) will be continuing his studies at Yale University.
+Ryan Brizendine (MA'13) will be continuing his studies at Yale University.